Subaru Tribeca Insurance Rates

 | Wyoming | $1,286 | -$154 | -10.7% |

-Choosing high deductibles could cut rates by as much as $610 each year, whereas increasing liability limits will cost you more.
-Going from a 50/100 limit to a 250/500 limit will cost as much as $335 extra every 12 months.
+Opting for high physical damage deductibles could cut rates by as much as $610 annually, whereas increasing liability limits will increase premiums.
+Moving from a 50/100 limit to a 250/500 limit will cost as much as $335 extra every 12 months.
 View Rates by Deductible or Liability Limit

-If you like to drive fast or tend to cause accidents, you could be paying at a minimum $1,700 to $2,300 extra per year, depending on your age.
-Insurance for high-risk drivers can be anywhere from 44% to 132% more than average.
+If you like to drive fast or tend to cause accidents, you may be forking out $1,700 to $2,300 extra per year, depending on your age.
+Insurance for high-risk drivers can be from 44% to 132% more than the average rate.
 View High Risk Driver Rates

 Insurance Rates by Trim Level and Model Year